Imanm02/CE203-DSD-Lab/README.md

 ## Practices

-The "Practice" folder contains the solutions to the practices that were given during the course.
+The "Practices" folder contains the solutions to the practices that were given during the course.

 ## Instructions